wp-plugins/store-locator-le/readme.txt

 * Map markers by [Nicolas Mollet](http://mapicons.nicolasmollet.com/)
 * Icons by Icons-Land (http://www.icons-land.com/) via Icon Finder.
 * Logos and other site graphics by [Massive Creative](http://www.massivecreativeinc.com).
-* Markers and icons by [Google](http://www.google.com).
-Some of the Google open-source icons are found [at this unofficial list](http://www.visual-case.it/cgi-bin/vc/GMapsIcons.pl).

-*Code*

-* Security review, thanks to "PennyGrit".
-* Map engine and starting code templates thanks to [Google](http://www.google.com).

 == Frequently Asked Questions ==